PX4/PX4-user_guide/en/config/actuators.md

 1. Motors barely spin at the `minimum` PWM output value.
 1. Motors give **positive thrust** in the expected direction
 1. Control Surfaces are in the correct idle position for `disarmed` output value
-1. Control Surfaces move in the direction as defined in the [Control Surface Convention](#control-surface-direction-conceptual)
+1. Control Surfaces move in the direction as defined in the [Control Surface Convention](#control-surface-deflection-convention)
 1. Motor Tilt Servos are in the correct idle position for `disarmed` output value
-1. Motor Tilt Servos move in the direction as defined in the [Tilt Servo Convention](#motor-tilt-servos-conceptual)
+1. Motor Tilt Servos move in the direction as defined in the [Tilt Servo Convention](#tilt-servo-coordinate-system)

 ## Output Assignment and Configuration

 Outputs are assigned to functions and configured in the [Actuator Outputs](#actuator-outputs) section, while the  [Actuator Testing](#actuator-testing) sliders are commonly used to determine appropriate configuration values to enter:

-- MC vehicles that have connected motors to PWM outputs can use the [Identify & Assign Motors](#multicopter-pwm-identify-assign-motors) button to perform motor assignment "semi-automatically".
+- MC vehicles that have connected motors to PWM outputs can use the [Identify & Assign Motors](#multicopter-pwm-motor-assignment) button to perform motor assignment "semi-automatically".
 - Output assignment of both motors and actuators can be done/checked using sliders (see [Output Assignment (Manual)](#output-assignment-manual)).
 - Disarmed, minimum, and maximum settings, for all outputs can also be also determined using sliders.
-  This is shown as part of [Motor Assignment & Configuration](#motor-assignment-configuration), [Control Surface Setup](#control-surface-setup), [Tilt servo setup](#tilt-servo-setup)
+  This is shown as part of [Motor Configuration](#motor-configuration), [Control Surface Setup](#control-surface-setup), [Tilt servo setup](#tilt-servo-setup)

 ### Multicopter PWM: Motor Assignment